GDSC-HANU/studiex-fe/README.md

 ### 📄 New project
 *Please follow this guild to have project ready for develop.*

-*Oh, and you must have node latest version installed.*

-1. Clone the development branch of this project
+1. Clone the `develop` branch of this project
     ```
     git clone -b develop https://github.com/GDSC-HANU/StudyEx.git
     ```